 Fortunately, there are a few other ways you can keep tabs on your iPhone's battery percentage.
-And with the advent of iOS 16, currently in beta, you can use widgets to display the battery percentage directly on your Lock Screen.
+And with the advent of iOS 16, you can use widgets to display the battery percentage directly on your Lock Screen.
 Keep reading to learn how.

 In iOS 16, the ability to show your iPhone battery percentage comes courtesy of Apple's introduction of Lock Screen widgets.
 The Batteries widget comes in both square and rectangular versions showing your iPhone's battery level, just note that only the rectangular variant displays this as a percentage.

 The following steps show you how to add these widgets to the Lock Screen on an iPhone running iOS 16.